Ginwoo Onodera

 Gin'u "Ginwoo" Onodera (小野寺 吟雲, Onodera Gin'u) is a Japanese skateboarder.
+He represented Japan at the 2024 Summer Olympics.

+Career

 He won the gold medal at the men's street skateboarding competition at X Games 2023.

 He also won a bronze medal at the World Skateboarding Championship in 2023, and the year before became Japan's youngest national champion at the age of twelve.

 He was part of Japan's men's street skateboarding team for the 2024 Summer Olympics.

+In December 2025, he won his first SLS Men's Super Crown World Championship, at the age of fifteen.